Deep Red Patches of Snow

 He had stumbled through the trees, cradling Fili, mumbling the words he wished he could call out over and over.
 “I’m coming for you.”
 He only stopped when he saw the patches of deep red snow, and let himself sink to his knees.

 “Thorin!”
 Bofur hissed from just in front of him.
 Thorin blinked, crashing back into Mirkwood as they approached the elves’ kingdom.
 “Where’s Bilbo?”

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, 10_of_SpadesWrite a Review